rich-martinez/time-based-gmail-filters/README.md

 Step 2.
 Add gmail-time-based-trash-filter.js to your Google Drive and open script, or go [here](https://script.google.com/d/1UUaas3vakCEHCclNkp3-RqixWsOTT-Rz6SOZpn0TqO5o_urPL8vtTU7u/edit?newcopy=true).

 Step 3.
-Update the values of the following fields:
+Update the values of the following fields (and save the script after updating):

     var labelTemplate = "NAMEOFLABEL";
     //this field can have any amount of comma separated values